grapehonda/Pico-Hexapod/README.md

  Random idle triggered animations
  Trying to update the GPPlayer mode to select sequences from controller's menu Needs a way to read the csv files stored on controller's SD card and use them to play sequences

+- UART0 - SSC-32
+- UART1 - Pi Zero 2W
+- SerialPIO - ESP-NOW rx
+- Hanus.py needs updated to support new channel mapping, plus additional channels.
+- Once GPPlayer works as intended, Hanus.py will use sequences and for animations instead of preset strings of fake controller inputs
+- TFT Controller runs on Arduino Mega and outputs to ESP-NOW tx on UART1.
+- ESP-NOW just works as a dumb bridge- nothing else.

  The original:
 - Project Lynxmotion Phoenix